-Section 58 of IRPA provides a list of factors that the Immigration Division will consider before ordering the release from detention of a permanent resident or foreign national.
-Bill C-49 amends this list of factors.
+Section 58 of the IRPA provides a list of factors that the Immigration Division is to consider before ordering the release from detention of a permanent resident or foreign national.
+Bill C-4 amends this list of factors.

-If the Immigration Division is satisfied that any of the following factors are met, then the permanent resident or foreign national or the "designated foreign national" (where applicable) will not be released:
+If the Immigration Division is satisfied that any of the following factors are met, then the permanent resident, foreign national or "designated foreign national" (where applicable) will not be released:

-- The permanent resident or foreign national is considered a danger to the public (paragraph 58(1)(a)). - The permanent resident or foreign national is considered unlikely to appear for proceedings under IRPA (paragraph 58(1)(b)). - The Minister is inquiring into a reasonable suspicion that the permanent resident or foreign national is inadmissible on the grounds of security or for violating human or international rights (paragraph 58(1)(c)).
-Further grounds of inadmissibility are added by Bill C-49 to paragraph (c), specifically "serious criminality, criminality, or organized criminality." - The Minister is of the opinion that the identity of the foreign national has not been, but may be, established and that the foreign national has not reasonably cooperated with the Minister by providing relevant information for the purpose of establishing his or her identity, or the Minister is making reasonable efforts to establish the identity (paragraph 58(1)(d)).
-Paragraph (d) is amended by Bill C-49 to specify that this factor only applies to foreign nationals and does not apply to "designated foreign nationals." - Bill C-49 creates a new paragraph 58(1)(e), which sets out a new factor applicable to "designated foreign nationals" only, that the Minister is of the opinion that the identity of a "designated foreign national" has not been established.
+- The permanent resident or foreign national is considered a danger to the public (section 58(1)(a)). - The permanent resident or foreign national is considered unlikely to appear for certain proceedings under the IRPA (section 58(1)(b)). - The Minister is inquiring into a reasonable suspicion that the permanent resident or foreign national is inadmissible on the grounds of security or for violating human or international rights (section 58(1)(c)).
+Further grounds of inadmissibility are added by Bill C-4 to section (c), specifically "serious criminality, criminality, or organized criminality." - The Minister is of the opinion that the identity of the foreign national has not been, but may be, established and that the foreign national has not reasonably cooperated with the Minister by providing relevant information for the purpose of establishing his or her identity, or the Minister is making reasonable efforts to establish the identity (section 58(1)(d)).
+Section (d) is amended by Bill C-4 to specify that this factor only applies to foreign nationals and does not apply to "designated foreign nationals." - Bill C-4 creates a new section 58(1)(e), which sets out a factor applicable only to "designated foreign nationals," that the Minister is of the opinion that the identity of a "designated foreign national" has not been established.

-2.1.2.3.2 Changes to Release with Conditions (Clause 12 and 14)
+2.1.2.3.2 Changes to Release with Conditions (Clauses 13 and 15)

-Subclause 12(2) of Bill C-49 amends section 58 of IRPA by adding a new subsection 58(4), which provides that the Immigration Division, when ordering the release from detention of a "designated foreign national," shall impose any condition that is prescribed.
-Section 61 of IRPA, as amended by Bill C-49, provides that the type of conditions will be set out in regulations.
+Clause 13(2) of Bill C-4 amends section 58 of the IRPA by adding a new section 58(4), which provides that the Immigration Division, when ordering the release from detention of a "designated foreign national," shall impose any condition that is prescribed.
+Section 61 of the IRPA, as amended by Bill C-4, provides that the type of conditions will be set out in regulations.38

 The imposition of mandatory conditions on "designated foreign nationals" is different from the regime applicable to permanent residents and foreign nationals being released from detention.
-Section 56 of IRPA (renumbered as subsection 56(1) in Bill C-49) provides a discretionary power for an officer to order the release from detention of a permanent resident or foreign national prior to the first detention review by the Immigration Division, and the power to impose any conditions on the release that the officer considers necessary.
+Section 56 of the IRPA (renumbered as section 56(1) in Bill C-4) provides a discretionary power for an officer to order the release from detention of a permanent resident or foreign national prior to the first detention review by the Immigration Division, and the power to impose any conditions on the release that the officer considers necessary.39

-2.1.2.3.3 IMPACT OF BREACHING CONDITIONS OF RELEASE (CLAUSES 4, 5, 6, AND 7)
+2.1.2.3.3 IMPACT OF BREACHING CONDITIONS OF RELEASE (CLAUSES 4, 5, 7 AND 8)

 Breaching conditions of release provides an officer with the discretion to refuse to consider certain immigration applications of a "designated foreign national."
-Specifically, new subsections 11(1.3), 20.2(3), 24(7), and 25(1.03) provide that an officer may refuse to consider an application for permanent residence, a request for a temporary resident permit, or a humanitarian and compassionate application if:
+Specifically, new sections 11(1.3), 20.2(3), 24(7) and 25(1.03) provide that an officer may refuse to consider an application for permanent residence, a request for a temporary resident permit, or a humanitarian and compassionate application if:

-- a foreign national is a "designated foreign national"; - the person fails to comply, without reasonable excuse, with any of the conditions of release imposed on him or her under new sections 58(4), 58.1, and 98.1; and - less than 12 months have passed since the end of the applicable five-year waiting period.
+- a foreign national is a "designated foreign national"; - the person fails to comply, without reasonable excuse, with any of the conditions of release imposed on him or her under new sections 58(4), 58.1 and 98.1; and - less than 12 months have passed since the end of the applicable five-year waiting period.